Opportunities, Writers Conferences and Workshops, Contests and Submissions

-POET TO PRESENT TWO “POETRY FOR THE PEOPLE & BY THE PEOPLE”
+POET TO PRESENT “POETRY FOR THE PEOPLE & BY THE PEOPLE”

-Poet John Sherman of Indianapolis will present two “Poetry for the People and by the People” workshops at Mounds State Park, 4306 Mounds Road, from 1 p.m. to 3 p.m. on March 4 and April 1.
-The workshops have been scheduled prior to the April 15 deadline for the park’s annual photography and poetry competition.
+Poet John Sherman of Indianapolis will present a “Poetry for the People and by the People” workshop at Mounds State Park, 4306 Mounds Road, from 1 p.m. to 3 p.m. on April 1.
+The workshop has been scheduled prior to the April 15 deadline for the park’s annual photography and poetry competition.

 Sherman, an Indianapolis-based poet with three poetry books and two spoken-word CDs, received an Arts in the Parks and Historic Sites grant from the Indiana Arts Commission.
 He has written poetry and taken photos in the park in preparation for the workshops.

 Registration is required so that ample supplies and seating will be available.
 The workshops are free.
 All supplies are provided.
 To register, email email@example.com or call the park’s nature center at 765-649-8128.

 Sherman will also be on site to meet with students on field trips to the park on April 5 and April 12 to discuss the park and work on poetry based on the students’ observations.
 Registration is required.